puneetjindal/advancedtf/README.md

 d.Click on ssh to enter into the machine and new browser will open from where you will enter into the terminal of the machine

-Audience 2 - Students with a local machine with GPU on it.
+# Audience 2 - Students with a local machine with GPU on it.
 Machine can be Linux, Mac or Windows
 They should directly move to setting up docker as per the respective machine environment

-Now steps for all audience:-
+## Step 2
 Setup Docker irrespective of whether you are running setting up environment on local or cloud machine
 a) Windows